Key Takeaways

 • $1 million per occurrence and $2 million total per year for all coverage except BOP, which includes the same limits plus $5,000 business property coverage

-This profile represents small lawn/landscaping businesses requiring comprehensive insurance coverage in most states.
-We chose companies offering broad national coverage and online quote capabilities, focusing on insurers that actively serve the lawn/landscaping industry.
+Our sample profile represents a small lawn/landscaping business needing comprehensive coverage.
+We selected companies with broad national coverage and online quote capabilities, focusing on insurers that serve the lawn/landscaping industry.

 About Mark Fitzpatrick